 The primary continuity was known as the Dakotaverse, after the fictional Midwestern city where the initial titles published in 1993 took place.
 These titles were:

-- Icon: August Freeman IV, a wealthy conservative African-American who secretly has superhuman abilities (he's actually an alien) is convinced by a socially aware young woman, Raquel Ervin (who'd been participating in a robbery of his home) to become an inspirational superhero, with her as his sidekick, "Rocket".
+- Icon: Augustus Freeman IV, a wealthy conservative African-American who's secretly a superpowered alien is convinced by a socially aware young woman, Raquel Ervin (who'd been participating in a robbery of his home) to become an inspirational superhero, with her as his sidekick, "Rocket".

 - Static: Virgil Hawkins, a bright high school student, gets mixed up with gang violence just long enough to be present when the city's assembled gangs have a riot, the "Big Bang" — which is broken up by police armed with an experimental gas.
 Gaining electromagnetic powers from exposure to the gas, he becomes a superhero.
 This was the most popular of the titles, gaining an animated adaptation, Static Shock.